 The role of an IT auditor depends on the company you work for.
 If the company uses a lot of customer information in its storage and reports, you might be responsible for security audits to ensure that the customer’s information is protected.
 You might run reports and analyze code and systems for security audits.

 You can also be an IT auditor to ensure that certain critical criteria are met.
 For instance, PCI compliance is required for vendors to charge customer credit cards.
 You would be responsible for ensuring that all of these requirements are meant including security in code, servers and networking, and when the data is stored.
 All of these audits are done on both large and small systems, so IT auditors are always in demand.

 IT auditing is just like any other position.
-The more you understand about the industry, the more money you will make.
-Your salary will also depends on the specific job you do.
+The more you understand the industry, the more money you will make.
+Your salary will also depend on the specific job you do.